Methika2005/InnoVision_PS1/README.md

 ---

 ##  Key Features & Innovations
-* **🔗 URL Metadata Scraper:** Beyond simple text input, the tool can ingest URLs from major e-commerce platforms, automatically extracting product descriptions for seamless auditing.
+* **URL Metadata Scraper:** Beyond simple text input, the tool can ingest URLs from major e-commerce platforms, automatically extracting product descriptions for seamless auditing.
-* **⚖️ Competitor Comparison (The Unique Edge):** If a brand scores poorly, the system suggests a verified competitor (e.g., suggesting a B-Corp brand over a fast-fashion brand) to guide ethical purchasing decisions.
+* **Competitor Comparison (The Unique Edge):** If a brand scores poorly, the system suggests a verified competitor (e.g., suggesting a B-Corp brand over a fast-fashion brand) to guide ethical purchasing decisions.
-* **📊 Weighted Scoring Dashboard:** A professional UI featuring **Real-time Gauge Charts** that translate complex NLP outputs into an intuitive 0-100 Trust Score.
+* **Weighted Scoring Dashboard:** A professional UI featuring **Real-time Gauge Charts** that translate complex NLP outputs into an intuitive 0-100 Trust Score.
-* **🕵️ Visual Reasoning Breakdown:** Every audit provides a human-readable "Reasoning Summary" explaining exactly *why* a product failed (e.g., "Uses vague terms," "No certification found").
+* **Visual Reasoning Breakdown:** Every audit provides a human-readable "Reasoning Summary" explaining exactly *why* a product failed (e.g., "Uses vague terms," "No certification found").
-* **🚩 Future Promise Penalty:** A custom logic-gate that detects and penalizes vague long-term goals (e.g., "Net Zero by 2050") that lack immediate transparency or roadmaps.
+* **Future Promise Penalty:** A custom logic-gate that detects and penalizes vague long-term goals (e.g., "Net Zero by 2050") that lack immediate transparency or roadmaps.

 ---